-Just as easily, they can blur the line between how much money you have and how much you can spend—plunging you into debt.
+Love them or hate them, credit cards are a fact of financial life.
+They can make tracking spending effortless.
+Just as easily, they can blur the line between how much money you have and how much you can spend—leading you into debt.

-Hence these frequently-asked questions:
+Hence these frequently asked questions:

 - When should you get your first credit card?
-[Skip to answer]

-- And how do you get your first credit card?
+When should you get your first credit card?

 I got my first credit card when I was only 17 and still in high school.
 It came as part of a banking package at my family’s credit union.
-I’m pretty sure my parents were cosigners until I turned 18, at which point it became the sole signature on the account.
+I’m pretty sure my parents were cosigners until I turned 18, at which point I became the sole signature on the account.

 Getting a credit card this early had pros and cons, but in my case, it was mostly bad.
 Like lots of people who don’t know better, I quickly used my credit card as a way to “print money”, buying stuff I couldn’t afford and setting the stage for eight years of going deeper and deeper in debt.

-If your parents are supporting you through school or as you find work, they can (and should) make you an authorized user to make changes to their credit card account so that you don’t incur debts on your own you can’t pay.
+If your parents are supporting you through school or as you find work, they can (and should) make you an authorized user to make charges to their credit card account so that you don’t incur debts on your own you can’t pay.

 So what if you’re earning your own income and no longer have access to the bank of mom and dad?
 Don’t focus on getting a credit card to finance an upcoming trip or furnishings for your new apartment, but do consider getting one to continue building a good credit history.